Information Disclosure Policy

 Responsible departments should not only draft the disclosure text and confirm any changes to laws and regulations prior to the disclosure; they should also put together disclosure instructions (“Instructions”) which clearly explain the process for drafting documents and obtaining internal approval for each piece of information to be disclosed.
 They should also revise these Instructions regularly.

-The Disclosure Subcommittee as a subsidiary body of the Internal Control Committee will confirm the scope of company information disclosure each year, check the appropriateness and accuracy of disclosure procedures contained in the Instructions, and report their findings to the Internal Control Committee.
+The Disclosure Working Group will confirm the scope of company information disclosure each year, check the appropriateness and accuracy of disclosure procedures contained in the Instructions, and report their findings to the Management Committee or the President.

 ③ Establishment of internal rules for disclosure of information